MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-smb.md

 There are a couple ways to get a dedicated number.
 You can get a number from Microsoft or transfer (port) an existing number from your current service provider to Microsoft.
 To learn more about how to do this, see [Getting service numbers](getting-service-phone-numbers.md).

-> [!NOTE]
-> If you use a toll-free number, you have to first assign a Communications Credits license to each person who will lead meetings.
+Keep in mind that if you use a toll-free number, you have to first assign a Communications Credits license to each person who will lead meetings.
 To learn more, see [Set up Communications Credits for your organization](set-up-communications-credits-for-your-organization.md).

 After you have your number, assign it to your conference bridge.
 Use the Microsoft Teams admin center to do this.